 Take Courage!
 Parents and the Dreaded Conversation

-Just as in the 1st century Greco-Roman world, the 21st century American Church has the opportunity to be radically counter-cultural: honoring Christ with our sexuality in a sexually insane culture.
-But our children need to be trained and that begins by stepping out of our “comfort zones” and risking the “dreaded conversation…”
+Just as in the 1st-century Greco-Roman world, the 21st-century American church has the opportunity to be radically counter-cultural: We can honor Christ with our sexuality in a sexually insane culture.
+But our children need to be trained, and that begins by stepping out of our comfort zones and risking the “dreaded conversation…”

 1. Start with yourself

 Song of Songs is a “God-breathed” celebration of human sexuality.
-Historically, the Church allegorized this book, limiting it to a description of Christ and the Church.
+Historically, the church allegorized this book, limiting it to a description of the relationship between Christ and the church.
 Even modern interpreters can be a little gun-shy.
-For example, our English translations make accurate, but very “safe” decisions in rendering the Hebrew – which would make most of us blush.
+For example, our English translations make accurate, but very “safe,” decisions in rendering the original Hebrew—which would make most of us blush.
 So, educating our children begins with bringing perspective on sexuality into conformity with the wonder of God’s design.

 Starting with personal examination assumes married couples will discuss these things together, prior to engaging their children.
 Make sure that you have a mutually agreed upon strategy.
 Be prepared to respond when the questions start coming.